Liu Chuanzhi: Legend Holdings

 In June 2012, Liu stepped down as chairman of Legend Holdings, the parent company of Lenovo.
 In the years just prior to his resignation, Liu focused on improving Legend's growth, building-up its core assets, and conducting a public stock offering between 2014 and 2016.
 Legend's major assets include Lenovo, Legend Capital, a real-estate venture called Raycom, Digital China, and Hony Capital.

 In an interview with the BBC, Liu said that his vision for Legend was for it "to become an industry in its own right" and that he wants it "to become the top enterprise across industries...not only in China, but in the whole world."
 Liu said that he realized that his vision was extremely ambitious and may have to be left to his successors to implement.

 Liu said in an interview with Forbes that he hoped to diversify away from IT-related businesses and that Legend Holding's assets would be mainly concentrated in information technology, real estate, services, coal processing, and agriculture.
 He said agriculture "will become the next strategic development area for Legend Holdings."
 Liu said agriculture is just one part of what he sees as "huge" opportunities in sectors that cater to Chinese consumers.
 In the same interview, Liu said that Legend's focus would continue to remain on China.
 "Whatever we do has to fit into something we are doing in China," said Liu when referring to plans for overseas investment.
 Liu said in July 2012 that he plans to take Legend Holdings public with a listing in Hong Kong.
 Forbes speculated that Liu may be trying to "create a Chinese version of General Electric."

 Liu led an initial public offering for Legend on the Hong Kong Stock Exchange in 2015.
 The offering received regulatory approval in June of that year.
 Liu said in an interview that he planned to float Legend's stock on a domestic Chinese exchange before his retirement.

-In 2019, Liu Chuanzhi, the 75-year-old founder of Lenovo Group, has resigned as chairman of Legend Holdings, the parent company of the world's largest personal computer supplier.
+In 2019, Liu resigned as chairman of Legend Holdings.